• Skip to primary navigation

 • Carrots - Along with the onion and celery, carrot is part of the holy trinity of Italian cooking (called Soffritto in Italian), this adds some flavour, texture and of course some nutrients.
 You can just use the standard orange carrots you find in the supermarket.
 Make sure they are finely diced.
 The sweetness of the carrot also helps to balance out the acidity of the tomatoes.

-• Celery - This also makes up the soffritto and really adds so much flavour to the slow cooker beef ragu.
+• Celery - This also makes up the Soffritto and really adds so much flavour to the slow cooker beef ragu.

 • Garlic - This recipe is garlic heavy, with 4 cloves in it, but that's the way it should be.
 You could crush fresh garlic, or save yourself some time and use some lazy garlic from a jar.